WHAT IS UNGEI

 WHAT CONSTITUTES UNGEI

 UNGEI is a partnership of institutions that embraces the United Nations system, donor agencies, international financial institutions, civil society and the private sector, with the aim of bringing more girls to school.
 As detailed in UNGEI's Governance Framework, the initiative works at global, regional and country levels to ensure that girls receive a quality education that prepares them to be full and active participants in their societies.

-The Global Advisory Committee (GAC), of which all UNGEI partners are members, shares in planning, decision-making, guidance and accountability for the entire partnership.
-Two partners co-chair the committee on a rotational basis, with UNICEF serving as the lead agency and secretariat.
+The Global Advisory Committee (GAC) shares in planning, decision-making, guidance and accountability for the entire partnership with UNICEF serving as the lead agency and secretariat.
 Some members of the GAC are also part of UNGEI’s Steering Committee which serves to:

 - Provide leadership in the implementation of UNGEI’s strategic directions and collaborative actions;